apiato/documentation/docs/miscellaneous/postman.md

 ### Using the Postman Apiato API Collection {#using-the-postman-apiato-api-collection}

-The first thing you need to do to use the Apiato endpoints is to login to your Apiato API.
+The first thing you need to do to use the Apiato endpoints is to log in to your Apiato API.

 * Select the **Apiato API Collection** in the left menu.
 * Select **Authentication** folder.